 Changing Medicare Supplement Plans

-Under federal law, you have a guaranteed issue right to buy a Medicare Supplement Plan (also known as MedSup or Medigap) during the open enrollment period, which begins the first month you have Medicare Part B and are age 65 or older.
+Under federal law, you have a guaranteed issue right to buy a Medicare Supplement plan (also known as MedSupp or Medigap) during the Medigap Open Enrollment Period, which begins the first month you have Medicare Part B and are age 65 or older.
 This means that during this six-month enrollment period, insurers cannot turn you down or charge you more because of a pre-existing health condition.

 There are some exceptions to the rule, however.
-You have the right to buy a MedSup policy if any of the following apply:
+You may have a guaranteed-issue right to buy a MedSupp policy if any of the following apply: